 You can extend your data with custom fields.
 For example, you could add a Project Category to your Projects or match your support users up to customer records in your CRM system.

-From your data source, you can click on Configure the Data Source -> Add Custom Fields to get started.
+From your data source, you can click on Custom Fields to get started:

 Depending on your data source, you may or may not get some suggested fields to start with.
-For example, Basecamp will suggest custom fields on top of your projects or todos:
+For example, Basecamp will suggest custom fields on top of your projects or todos, while Cin7 will suggest adding custom fields to your products and reps:

 If you don't have the option to use a template on your connection or simply want to create your own custom field, the configuration will be slightly different.
 First, you'll need to choose the field you wish to base your custom field on--for example, if you're adding custom fields to your Deals, you might choose Deal ID.
 If you're adding custom fields to your products, you might choose Product Code.
 In this example, we're doing Opportunity ID: